gmac/graphql-stitching-ruby/README.md

 )
 ```

 Schemas provided to the `Gateway` constructor may be class-based schemas with local resolvers (locally-executable schemas), or schemas built from SDL strings (schema definition language parsed using `GraphQL::Schema.from_definition`) and mapped to remote locations.
-See [composer docs](./docs/composer.md) for more information on how schemas get merged.
+See [composer docs](./docs/composer.md#merge-patterns) for more information on how schemas get merged.

 While the [`Gateway`](./docs/gateway.md) constructor is an easy quick start, the library also has several discrete components that can be assembled into custom workflows:

-- [Composer](./docs/composer.md) - merges and validates many schemas into one graph.
+- [Composer](./docs/composer.md) - merges and validates many schemas into one supergraph.
-- [Supergraph](./docs/supergraph.md) - manages the combined schema and location routing maps.
+- [Supergraph](./docs/supergraph.md) - manages the combined schema, location routing maps, and executable resources.
 Can be exported, cached, and rehydrated.
 - [Request](./docs/request.md) - prepares a requested GraphQL document and variables for stitching.
 - [Planner](./docs/planner.md) - builds a cacheable query plan for a request document.
 - [Executor](./docs/executor.md) - executes a query plan with given request variables.